Exploring Anthos Service Mesh in the Google Cloud console

 Viewing security features

-On the Security page, you can view the security features of your services mesh.
-The Policy Summary tab shows the status of Anthos security features, including policies and denials.
+On the Security page, you can view the security features of your service mesh.
+The Policy Summary tab shows the status of Anthos security features, including Anthos Service Mesh authorization and authentication policies.

 The Policy Audit tab shows a summary of the security configuration statistics of the service mesh.